What British schools overseas need to know about the voluntary inspection scheme and available support.

 Inspectorates are approved by us and monitored by Ofsted to inspect British schools overseas and produce inspection reports.

-We have approved the following organisations to inspect and report on British schools overseas:
+In September 2017 we re-approved the following organisations to inspect and report on British schools overseas:

 - Cambridge Education

 - Independent Schools Inspectorate (ISI)

 Schools in Dubai should request an inspection through the Knowledge and Human Development Authority (KHDA) of the Government of Dubai, who work in partnership with the Education Development Trust.

 We have no role in fee-setting for overseas inspections.
 Schools must arrange their own inspections by contacting an approved inspectorate.

 Inspectorates are required to publish the results of all inspections on their website for the past 3 years.
 We have also published the BSO inspection reports on GOV.UK.

 If you meet the standards you will be allocated a unique reference number on the national school reference system, Edubase.

 The following organisations provide help and support to British schools overseas in arranging and preparing for inspections: